 Rosemary is traditionally associated with remembrance, love, loyalty, & fidelity.
-It’s one of the most widely used and oldest known essential oils, used by both the ancient Romans and Egyptians for the the treatment of both hair and skin, with extensive references to its aromatherapeutic benefits.
+It’s one of the oldest known essential oils, used by ancient Romans and Egyptians to treat hair and skin and for its aromatherapeutic benefits.

 Lavender Essential Oil

-Lavender has held a long association with love and protection.
-It has been used for over 2,500 years; Ancient Persians, Greeks, and Romans added the flowers to their bathwater to help wash, purify, soothe and soften their skin.
-Lavender is one of the most well-known essential oils in aromatherapy, known for its anti- inflammatory, antifungal, antidepressant, antiseptic, antibacterial and antimicrobial properties
+Lavender holds a long association with love and protection.
+Ancient Persians, Greeks, and Romans added the flowers to their bathwater to help wash, purify, soothe and soften their skin.
+Today lavender is one of the most well-known essential oils, known for its anti- inflammatory, antiseptic and antidepressant properties.

-Also known as rapeseed or canola, brassica bampestris has been cultivated since ancient times and it’s oil is ten times higher in Omega 3 than olive oil.
-It is rich in Vitamin E, with superb anti-oxidant properties and is excellent for dry skin.
+Also known as brassica campestris, rapeseed is part of the brassica family (it’s name is derived from the latin word for ‘turnip’) and has been cultivated since ancient times.
+It’s light, clean feel makes it a perfect base oil and it is ten times higher in Omega 3 than olive oil.
+It is rich in Vitamin E and K, with superb anti-oxidant properties and is excellent for dry skin.

 Blackcurrant Seed Oil

-A rich source of gamma linolenic acid or GLA, blackcurrant seed oil has an anti-inflammatory agent which helps to keep the skin hydrated and firm.
-It is an effective moisturiser and helps to maintain the elasticity of the skin.
+A rich source of gamma linolenic acid (or GLA), blackcurrant seed oil has an anti-inflammatory agent to keep the skin hydrated and firm.
+It is an effective moisturiser and helps maintain skin-elasticity.

 In the Victorian language of Flowers poppies symbolised eternal sleep and imagination.
 Poppyseed oil has a rich profile of essential fatty acids to moisturise and reduce transepidermal water loss.
 Due to it’s high level of linoleic acid, poppyseed oil is good for mature, dry and sensitive skin.